-Berkshire operating results fall even as Apple boosts profit
+Buffett's Berkshire hurt by pandemic even as Apple boosts profit

 Coronavirus pandemic expected to weigh on some of Berkshire's businesses

-Berkshire Hathaway Inc on Saturday posted a lower operating profit as the coronavirus pandemic was expected to weigh on some of its businesses, though gains in stocks such as Apple Inc fueled a big quarterly net profit.
+Warren Buffett’s Berkshire Hathaway Inc on Saturday posted a lower operating profit as the coronavirus pandemic weighed on some of its businesses, though gains in stocks such as Apple Inc fueled a big quarterly net profit.

 Continue Reading Below